1083 results found

 Jamie Lewin | 0.50 CE

-First, we stress test the asset allocation implications of the economic scenarios debated earlier in the morning.
-Our diverse panel of portfolio construction practitioners then discusses the asset allocation outcomes, which of the high conviction propositions they heard during Strategies Summit 2025 they agreed and disagreed with most – and, which ones it is time to make a move on, to design resilient portfolios in practice.
+Our diverse panel of portfolio construction practitioners discusses which of the high conviction propositions they heard during Strategies Summit 2025 it is time to make a move on, to design resilient portfolios in practice.

 Investment is more than technical; it is fiduciary and communal, requiring alignment with values and stewardship of economic and social foundations.
 Oliver draws together the threads of Strategies Summit 2025, sharing his key takeouts and the implications for investment fiduciaries becoming civilisational stewards.